psi4/psi4/doc/sphinxman/source/dft.rst

     only available with density-fitted, not conventional, mp2 algorithms.

 :ref:`-D Functionals <table:dft_disp>`
-    We have several -D2 functionals implemented, -D3 functionls are available with the installation of Grimme's :ref:`DFTD3 program <sec:dftd3>`, and we will shortly be adding many
+    We have several -D2 functionals implemented. -D3 functionls are available with the installation of Grimme's :ref:`DFTD3 program <sec:dftd3>`.
-    more combinations of -D2 and -D3 functionals.
-For now, the pure-GGA B97-D functional of Grimme is remarkably accurate, and the hybrid B3LYP-D functional is also quite reliable.
+    For now, the pure-GGA B97-D
+    functional of Grimme is remarkably accurate, and the hybrid B3LYP-D functional is also quite reliable.